mdshw5/pyfaidx/README.rst

       -m, --mask-with-default-seq
-                            mask the FASTA file using --default-seq default: False -M, --mask-by-case    mask the FASTA file by changing to lowercase. default: False --version             print pyfaidx version number
+                            mask the FASTA file using --default-seq default: False -M, --mask-by-case    mask the FASTA file by changing to lowercase. default: False --no-rebuild          do not rebuild the .fai index even if it is out of date. default: False --version             print pyfaidx version number

 Examples: